 When it comes to assay accuracy, people matter.
-Choosing a refinery who ensures its chemists and assayers are trained for a minimum of three years in this type of analysis means all the difference for the final product and your reputation.
+Choosing a refinery who ensures its chemists and assayers are rigorously trained in this type of analysis means all the difference for the final product and your reputation.

 To trade efficiently, market participants need to agree on standards for the products they deal in, where the product they will trade will be located and in what form.
 Market participants also need to agree on which manufacturers they will accept product from.
 This is the purpose of accreditation.

 In the precious metals markets it is the refiners who are accredited, as refiners are the first point of supply into the market of purified and standardised gold and silver.
 Accreditation occurs on a market-by-market basis, as well as by metal.
 It is possible that a refiner may be accredited for gold but not silver, or in one market but not another.

 There are five major global gold exchanges who accredit refineries that pass their rigorous compliance and monitoring on an ongoing basis.
 A refinery accredited by all five of the following exchanges will ensure your product is secure:

 - London Bullion Market Association (LBMA)

 About The Perth Mint

 Trusted by the mining industry for over 120 years and offering one of the most advanced and best equipped precious metals assay laboratories in the southern hemisphere, The Perth Mint continues to redefine the refining process, setting the benchmark in metal accuracy and operational sustainability.

 The Perth Mint is the world’s largest processor of newly mined gold and highest volume refiner in Australasia.
 We take pride in returning maximum metal to producers for every ounce of gold and silver refined.
 We can process more than 800 tonnes of gold and 1,000 tonnes of silver per annum.
 Our intake each year equates to almost 75% of Australia’s newly mined gold and close to 10% of the world's gold.